annahaensch/TwitterAPIWorkshop/index.md

 ### Python API Access with Tweepy

 Tweepy is a Python library for accessing the Twitter API.
 You can install Tweepy by following this [installation guide](https://docs.tweepy.org/en/latest/install.html).
 Once Tweepy is installed, we will use it to connect to the Twitter API.
+Replacing the values below with your own keys and tokens, you can connect to the API by executing the following in a Jupyter notebook:

 ```
 import tweepy